Norway Safe Houses - Fiji

 In 2021 it was estimated that 30 percent of adult Fijians live on less than NOK 24 a day.

-in the area where the houses are built are farmers and live below the absolute poverty line.
+in the area where the houses are built are farmers and live below the national poverty line.

-The Norway Safe Houses project in Fiji is led by a local project manager, Lisa, and a local construction company, SSS Builders.
-They have committed to taking on local youth as trainees in the project so that they can get a foothold in working life and work experience.
-The evacuation houses will be completed in February 2024.
+The Norway Safe Houses project in Fiji is led by a local project manager, Lisa, the construction company, SSS Builders, is also local.
+And they have committed to taking on local youth as trainees in the project.
+This way, the young people get a foothold in working life and work experience.